Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-05-05-Minetest-birthday.md

 ## Setting Up Minetest

 [Minetest](https://www.minetest.net) is a free, open-source copy of Minecraft made by hobbyists.
 For fans of Minecraft: yeah, it's a pale shadow of the original.
 The problem is that Minecraft has a proliferation of versions.
 Tablet versions, two different PC versions, and two different incompatible server versions for running worlds.
 All sold separately.
 I didn't want to have to figure out which version which kids had and figure out what to do there...
-And worse, the newer "bedrock" version doesn't let me run the world on my own hardware, and I insist on ruling my childrens' game-worlds like an iron-fisted despot.
+And worse, the newer "bedrock" version is only really practically hosted in The Cloud.
+It doesn't let me run the world on my own hardware, and I insist on ruling my childrens' game-worlds like an iron-fisted despot.

 So, I gave the hobby-made imitation a try... and found that after installing a "subgame" called [MineClone 2](https://forum.minetest.net/viewtopic.php?t=16407)